-Like a super-advanced (and very slippery) camera, made up of more than two million different parts, it lets in light and sends messages to our brain, allowing you to see.
+Like a super-advanced (and very slippery) camera, your eyes are made up of more than two million different parts that work together so that you can see!

 Where is Eye?

 This is one organ that's really easy to spot!
 Right there in the middle of our faces, our eyes peep through two bony holes in our skulls (called orbits).